SERVICES AND FEES

 The mediator acts as a neutral facilitator making logistical arrangements, guiding the process and documenting agreements.

-Commonly mediated family issues include parenting plans/arrangements, separation/divorce, cohabitation agreements and disputes amongst siblings and extended family
+Commonly mediated family issues include parenting plans/arrangements, separation/divorce, cohabitation agreements and disputes amongst siblings and extended family.
+Significant resolutions is often achieved with ten hours of mediation.

 Legal-Aid Referrals Accepted